-The Consolidated Borough of Quil Ceda Village is seeking qualified service providers with experience in riparian and stream and wetland vegetation management to assist with control of invasive species.
-The goal is to target specific species with non-chemical and chemical integrated pest management control methods, to reduce seed sources and improve restoration project integrity and success, and improve natural shade to reduce future invasive cover and restore the riparian plant community.
+The Consolidated Borough of Quil Ceda Village is seeking qualified service providers with experience in riparian and stream and wetland vegetation management to assist with control of invasive species for stream and wetland restoration projects.
+The goal is to target specific species with non-chemical and chemical integrated pest management control methods, to reduce seed sources and improve restoration project integrity and success.